Dean Emeritus and Professor of Law

 BA, Yale University

 Construction Law, Trust and Probate, Alternative Dispute Resolution, Ethics, Municipal Law

 Timothy Fisher served as dean of the University of Connecticut School of Law from July 1, 2013 to July 30, 2020, following thirty-five years in private practice.
-Prior to becoming dean he was a partner at a major regional law firm with a long history of public service.
+Prior to becoming dean he was a partner at a major regional law firm, distinguishing himself with a long history of public service.
 During his career prior to becoming dean, he taught at UConn School of Law as an adjunct instructor and participated in the life of the school through moot court judging, a faculty workshop presentation, and numerous activities with students and faculty.

 Dean Fisher’s practice and publications have focused on the fields of ethics, alternate dispute resolution, commercial transactions, construction law, family wealth disputes, and municipal law.
 He also has led pro bono engagements in such fields as marriage equality, prison conditions, speedy criminal appeal rights, and strategic relationships of non-profit organizations.
 In private practice, he served on the executive and compensation committees of his firm, held the position of office managing partner, and co-led its strategic planning process.